Fate Unknown: The Search for the Missing after the Holocaust

 - The International Tracing Service and the ‘Legacies of Political Humanitarianism’ Dr. Jennifer Rodgers, University of Pennsylvania.
 8 March 2018.

 - Curators' Talk with Dr. Christine Schmidt and Professor Dan Stone.19 April 2018.

 - Film Screening – Fred Zinnemann’s The Search.
 26 April 2018.

 - The Power of Words by Survivor Leslie Kleinman.
 30 April 2018.

 - “The Greatest Detective Story in History” and the Search for Missing Children after the Holocaust.
 3 May 2018.

 - 'That is Bella, Only Seven': The Depiction of Holocaust Survivors in Liberator Narratives.
 Dr. Mark Celinscak.
 10 May 2018.

 - Workshop - Resources for Family Research.
 Dr. Christine Schmidt (Deputy Director and Head of Research, The Wiener Library), Elise Bath (International Tracing Service Researcher, The Wiener Library) and Jeanette R. Rosenberg OBE (Education and Outreach Officer, Jewish Genealogical Society of Great Britain).
 22 May 2018.

-In partnership with the Holocaust Research Institute, Royal Holloway University of London, with support from the Royal Holloway Research Strategy Fund, the Leverhulme Trust, and the International Tracing Service (ITS) and the German History Society.
+In partnership with the Holocaust Research Institute, Royal Holloway University of London, with support from the Royal Holloway Research Strategy Fund, the Leverhulme Trust, the International Tracing Service (ITS) and the German History Society.